shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Sure.
 Hold on.”
 Ersie climbed down and sat on Mudrich’s lower bunk.
 “What?”

 Mudrich sat up cross-legged on her bed.
 “These.”
-She grinned from ear to ear, her muzzled jaw wide open.
+She grinned from ear to ear, her jaw wide open.

-Two silver circles gleamed in the dim torch light.
+Two silver circular bands gleamed in the dim torch light.
 A blue streak flashed over them.

 “Ooh, shiny!
 What are they?”